xypan1232/rnnloc/README.md

 In this study, rnnloc mainly consists of the following five components: 1) learned embedding from a protein-protein network using node2vec;
 2) enrichment feautres derived from KEGG and GO terms; 3)SMOTE for oversampling minority classes; 4) a LSTM classifier for classifying 16 subcellular locations.
-5) decision tree in scikit-learn for generating classification rules.
-Please refer to 2.2 for how to run rnnloc for classifying and predicting protein subcellular locations.<br>
+5) decision tree in scikit-learn for generating classification rules. <br>
+Please see below to knwo how to run rnnloc for classifying and predicting protein subcellular locations.<br>

 Here we provided the final optmized 550-D feautres from embedding and enrichment features.
 You can use it to do 10-fold cross-validaiton as done in our paper.